Yash1201/Bill-Split-Karo/README.md

-# Split It Easy
+# BILL SPLIT KARO
-Going on a road trip?.
-Worried about all the maths you gotta do to find out "who owes whom and how much" after the trip?.
+Going on a trip with friends?
+Worried about all the maths you have to do find out "who owes whom and how much" after the trip?.
 Well, worry not!.
 Add all your expenses to this app and let it do the calculations for you.

 ## Features:
 - Offline app
-- No user login and registration required
 - Uses a O(n) algorithm to settle debts
-- Built in Java for Android Platform

 ## Android concepts used:
 - Recycler views